 This breed needs good attention to dental hygiene to prevent teeth and gum problems.
 You may need to brush your dog's teeth daily or a minimum of two to three times a week to ensure his mouth stays healthy.

-They are considered by some to be a hypoallergenic dog breed and may be suitable for those who are mildly or moderately allergic to dogs.
-That any breed is hypoallergenic is disputed by allergy specialists as the allergies are provoked by proteins in the saliva and dander rather than the fur.
+Considered to be a hypoallergenic dog breed, it may be suitable for those who are mildly or moderately allergic to dogs.
+That term "hypoallergenic" is disputed by allergy specialists since allergies are provoked by proteins in dog saliva and dander rather than the fur.
 But as a small dog that sheds little, a Maltese may release less of these allergens.

 Like all dogs, the Maltese needs proper training and socialization in order to be happy and well-adjusted.
 Be careful not to overlook these things just because the Maltese is a small dog.
 The breed is smart and, therefore, a quick learner.
 Some feel that the Maltese has an endearing stubborn streak and can be a little on the vocal side.

 The Maltese have a moderate energy level and need exercise.
 Daily walks and fun activities like games can help keep your Maltese mentally and physically stimulated.
-They don't tolerate extremes of heat or cold well.
+The breed does not tolerate extremes of heat or cold well.
 Especially in cold weather, the Maltese lack an undercoat and you should provide a sweater if taking your dog outdoors for a walk.

-With over 2000 years of being a lap dog breed, you can expect that a Maltese needs constant human attention and may exhibit separation anxiety if left alone for long periods.
+With more than 2,000 years as a lap dog breed, you can expect that a Maltese needs constant human attention and may exhibit separation anxiety if left alone for long periods.
 They may bark continuously or become destructive.
 For this reason, they are best in households where you will be home throughout the day or you are able to keep your dog with you when away from home.

 As a delicate little dog, the Maltese is not recommended for a household with small children due to the risk of injury to the dog.
 They may be a suitable choice for families with well-behaved older children.
 A Maltese may also become overly-protective of his owner and become defensive around children and other animals, displaying barking and biting.

-Maltese may be difficult to housebreak but it is also possible to paper train or litter train them so you don't need to take them outside.
+Maltese may be difficult to housebreak but it is also possible to paper train or litter train them so you do not need to take them outside.

 Common Health Problems